opentensor/developer-docs/docs/subnets/child-hotkeys.md

 The following rate limits apply for child hotkeys:

-- A child hotkey's take rate can only be adjust once per 30 days.
+- A child hotkey's take rate can only be adjusted once per 30 days.
 - One successful execution of `set_children` or `revoke_children` is allowed for every 720 blocks.

 ---